 - Emergency Local Interfunctional Response Team (ELIRT): handles oil spills

-To sharpen professional skills, we annually conduct simulated emergencies and also participate in training provided by the Local Emergency Planning Committee and the Baton Rouge area Mutual Aid System.
+To sharpen professional skills, we annually conduct simulated emergencies and participate in training provided by the Local Emergency Planning Committee and the Baton Rouge Area Mutual Aid System.

 Community and news

-Some of the education programs we support in the area include:
+Some of the community initiatives we support in the area include:

-- Educational Activities: Employees work with area schools to provide assistance with mentoring, tutoring and hands-on classroom learning activities.
+- Educational Activities: Employees work with area schools to aid with mentoring, tutoring and hands-on classroom learning activities.

 - Introduce a Girl to Engineering Day: Employee volunteers host sixth through ninth grade female students for a day of hands-on engineering science-based learning.

-- National Math and Science Initiative (NMSI): ExxonMobil is a founding member of NMSI, which provides teachers and students in 21 Louisiana school districts the training, resources and support needed to prepare students for college and future success.
+- National Math and Science Initiative (NMSI): ExxonMobil is a founding member of NMSI, which provides teachers and students in East Baton Rouge Parish schools literacy training, resources and support needed to prepare students for future success.
 The high-quality, rigorous math, science and English courses give students the potential for college credit, financial savings and a jump start on careers across the economic spectrum.

 - Wildlife Education: Our wildlife education team provides learning experience for area students on our Greenbelt property that is home to a variety of trees, flowers, birds and bats.

 ExxonMobil is the largest manufacturing employer in Louisiana.
-We provide nearly 6,000 employee and contractor jobs.
-ExxonMobil pays more than $135 million in total taxes annually (after credits and rebates), and the employee annual payroll is $602 million.
-We have reinvested $1 billion locally over past three years in operational improvements.
-Additionally, we were the largest property and use/sales tax payer in East Baton Rouge in 2019 – paying $40 million in property taxes.
+We provide over 6,000 employee and contractor jobs.
+ExxonMobil pays more than $145 million in total state taxes annually (after credits and rebates), more than $80 million in East Baton Rouge parish taxes, and the annual payroll is $414 million.

 We work around the clock, 365 days a year, to ensure that we meet the demands of our customers, follow through on our commitment to safety and continually engage partners in the Baton Rouge area communities.

-Get updates about planned maintenance and emergencies, or contact us with immediate concerns at the following phone numbers:
+Contact us with concerns at the following phone numbers: